eda-ricercatore/bibtex-analytics/README.md

 #	Future Work

++ Perform miscellaneous tasks to clean up the BibTeX file.
++ Check if the ampersand is surrounded by curly braces and set to the normal (non-Italics) font.
++ For each conference, check if its abbreviation is placed within round brackets after the title of the conference proceedings.
+	  Check if there is no comma between the title and the abbreviation.
++ Write a script to extract the keywords from the BibTeX repository, arrange them in alphabetical order, and pipe them to an output file.
++ Check if the addresses of the publications have the U.S. states in capital letters.
+	- If I use abbreviations for states and territories in Australia and Canada, do likewise.
+	- For publications outside the U.S., (and Australia and Canada), ignore this.
++ Check if DOIs and/or URL fields are missing, if the following fields (metadata for BibDesk) exists:
+	- "Bdsk-Url-1".

 I can develop *Python* scripts to do the following:
 + extract_citations.py
 	- ./extract_citations.py [LaTeX sources] [BibTeX output]